aws-amplify/amplify-android/README.md

 ## Platform Support

-The Amplify Framework supports Android API level 16 (android 4.1) and above.
+The Amplify Framework supports Android API level 16 (Android 4.1) and above.

 ## Using Amplify from Your App